rnd-team-dev/plotoptix/README.rst

 - OptiX 6.0.0 libraries
 - RnD.SharpOptiX and RnD.SharpEncoder libraries
-- all other supporting 3'rd party libraries: FFmpeg, LibTiff, Newtonsoft.Json
+- all other supporting 3'rd party libraries: FFmpeg (Windows), LibTiff, Newtonsoft.Json
 - Python examples

 Installation
 ============

-**Note**, at this point, PlotOptiX binaries are prepared for Windows only.
-We should be able to extend also to Linux soon, but today you are dealing with an early version of the project.
+**Note**, at this point, PlotOptiX binaries are tested in: Windows 10, Ubuntu 18.04.

-**.NET Framework**
+**Windows prerequisites**

+*.NET Framework:*

 Most likely you already got the right version with your Windows installation.
 Just in case, here is the command verifying this::